What makes the Cambridge Medicine course so special?

 Cambridge is a popular choice for a wide variety of students, providing an intellectually satisfying preparation for clinical studies.

-The Medical and Veterinary Sciences Tripos (MVST) is intended as the pre-clinical study for students reading for Medical or Veterinary degrees.
-The subjects within the Tripos are treated very much as scientific disciplines.
-There is no integration with clinical studies, although relevant clinical demonstrations are arranged to complement the anatomy course and there are ‘Preparing for Practice’ schemes in operation to provide a bridging course between pre-clinical and clinical studies.
-Cambridge has long prided itself on the breadth and depth of the scientific training that it can offer to its Medical and Veterinary students.
+The first three years of the course are intended as the pre-clinical study in scientific disciplines for students reading Medicine.
+There is no integration with clinical studies, although relevant clinical demonstrations are arranged to complement the anatomy course and there are ‘Preparing for Patients’ schemes in operation to provide a bridging course between pre-clinical and clinical studies.
+Cambridge has long prided itself on the breadth and depth of the scientific training that it can offer to its Medical students.
 All students now complete all of their pre-clinical exemptions by the end of their second year.

 In your third year, you may choose from a variety of subjects to study.
 The option of a single scientific subject within Part II of the Natural Sciences Tripos is a popular choice for many students, as it allows for a year of specialised study, involving a research project or dissertation.
 It provides a useful foretaste of what medical research might be like, as well as introducing students to exciting scientific work at the forefront of our knowledge in a particular discipline.
 For those preferring a broader approach, Part II Biological and Biomedical Sciences has a wide range of courses, with many attractive and varied options available.
 A written dissertation forms an integral part, replacing the practical laboratory-based research project and enabling students to research a particular topic of interest in depth.
 There is also the option to take other subjects for a year, such as Anthropology, Management Studies or Philosophy.

 All Cambridge medical students follow the clinical course at Addenbrooke’s Hospital; this is three years in length, in line with other medical schools.